-Knowing when to harvest your marijuana and how to do it properly is one of the most fundamental skills of anybody who wants to become proficient at growing.
+Knowing when to harvest your weed and how to do it properly is one of the most fundamental skills of anybody who wants to become proficient at growing.
 Harvesting it at the wrong time or even harvesting it incorrectly can seriously affect the quality and quantity of your final product.
 This article is a must read how-to for those who are still at the beginning of their growing experience.

-Harvest time is one of the most important times in the life of your marijuana plant.
+Harvest time is one of the most important times in the life of your cannabis plant.
 If you harvest it too early, you risk losing a lot of the potency and you probably won’t yield as much.
 The same applies if you harvest it too late, so it’s a good idea to be well-informed about when to harvest before you start growing.
-There is unfortunately no black and white answer about when to harvest your marijuana plant.
+There is unfortunately no black and white answer about when to harvest your cannabis plant.
 It requires observing your plant and making an informed decision.
-The more you practice growing marijuana, the better you will get at fine-tuning these parts of the process.
+The more you practice growing weed, the better you will get at fine-tuning these parts of the process.

 When you buy seeds from a seed bank, they will usually give you an indication as to at what point the flowering takes place.
-This is different for every strain of marijuana.
+This is different for every strain of cannabis.
 However, you can never be exactly sure without just observing the growth of the plant itself because there are far too many variables to be able to reduce it down to a single flowering time.
-Growers usually use the trichomes and the pistils on the marijuana buds to decide whether or not it’s the right time to harvest.
+Growers usually use the trichomes and the pistils on the cannabis buds to decide whether or not it’s the right time to harvest.

 What to look out for at harvesting time